Ministry of Water and Environment (Uganda)

-The Ministry of Water and Environment (MWE), is a cabinet-level government ministry of Uganda.
-It is responsible for the "sound management and sustainable utilisation of water and environment resources for the betterment of the population of Uganda".
+The Ministry of Water and Environment (MWE), is a government ministry responsible for managing the country's water resources, environment, wetlands, forestry, climate issues and sanitation policies.
+It is also a cabinet-level government ministry of Uganda.
+Its mission is to promote sustainable use of water and environmental resources for Uganda's development.
+It deal in things like: Water supply and sanitation, wetlands protection, climate change programs, forestry management, irrigation projects, environmental conservation.

+Some bodies connected to it include: National Water and Sewerage Corporation (NWSC), National Environment Management Authority of Uganda (NEMA).
 The ministry is headed by Minister Sam Cheptoris.

 Location

 The headquarters of the ministry are located on Port Bell Road, in the neighborhood of Luzira, in the Nakawa Division of Kampala, Uganda's capital and largest city.
 The coordinates of the ministry headquarters are 0°17'56.0"N, 32°38'56.0"E (Latitude:0.298889; Longitude:32.648889).

 Subministries

 The minister is assisted by two (2) ministers of state.